dbojan/poker_double_or_nothing/README.md

 The game supports custom community-created graphics packs, including cards and wallpapers.
 Many of these packs are developed by the community under LGPL or GPL licenses and are hosted on external sites; therefore, they are not distributed with the game on Steam.

-To find community graphics packs or more information about the source code, please visit the External Links section on the right side of this page.

 community-created graphics packs: https://github.com/dbojan/cards